Funchal: Climate

 Sea temperatures range from a low of 18 C in February–March to 24 C in August–October.

 Since the city rises from the sea level up to altitudes of 800 m on its northern slopes, it is quite common to experience cloudiness, fog and rain in the northern suburbs while, at the same time, having clear skies in the south.
 Temperatures also tend to be slightly lower at the higher altitudes.

 Early summer, especially June, tends to be quite infamous due to a phenomenon where persistent cloudiness covers the entire bay area of the city, similar to the June Gloom phenomenon, locally nicknamed "Funchal's helmet".
-The length and severity of the rainy season varies greatly from year to year.
+The length and severity of the wet and dry seasons varied greatly from year to year.